 What We Do

 A land use plan represents a vision for the future use and development of land in the region, and provides direction to governments on how to manage land and resources.
 The plan is not enacted through legislation, does not replace existing legislation, and does not affect First Nation rights established under land claim agreements and constitutional law.
-A land use plan tries to balance protection of ecological and cultural values with development of the region’s resources.
+A land use plan tries to balance ecological, cultural and economic values of the region.

-The Commission’s job is to develop and present a Final Recommended Land Use Plan for this area to the Parties, after which the Commission dissolves.
+The Commission’s job is to develop and present a Recommended Land Use Plan, and if needed, a Final Recommended Plan for this area to the Parties, after which the Commission may dissolve.
 The Parties make the final decision on whether the plan is approved, modified, or rejected and the Parties are responsible for implementing the approved plan – Yukon government for public lands and First Nations for settlement lands.

 Who Helps Us

-The Commission is supported by two permanent staff members, operating out of its Dawson City office since spring 2011.
+The Commission is supported by one permanent staff member, operating out the Whitehorse office of the Yukon Land Use Planning Council, since October 2018.

 The Parties have input throughout the planning process.
 Their technical staff work closely with Commission staff through the Technical Working Group (TWG).
 TWG helps to gather information on regional resources, reviews Commission products, and provides advice on government issues and policies that should be considered when developing plan options.
 The Parties are also represented by the Senior Liaison Committee (SLC), who provide the Commission with high-level policy advice and are the link between the Commission and the Ministers/Chiefs.

 The Commission is also supported by the Yukon Land Use Planning Council (YLUPC).
 YLUPC was also created under Chapter 11 of the Umbrella Final Agreement, and is a three-person board with members nominated by Government of Yukon, Government of Canada and the Council of Yukon First Nations.
-YLUPC helps determine planning region boundaries, identifies priority planning areas, starts up new Commissions, and promotes regional land use planning in the Yukon.
-YLUPC staff also helps existing Commissions by administering funding agreements, providing planning expertise and technical support, participating on the TWG, and helping Parties coordinate their efforts.
+YLUPC staff also helps by administering funding agreements, providing planning expertise and technical support, participating on the TWG, and helping Parties coordinate their efforts.
 For more information on YLUPC, visit their website www.planyukon.ca.

 Who Funds the Commission